stanleyn/Comp790-166-Comp-Bio/README.md

 6) What is one follow-up idea or extension from this work?

 ## Final Project
-I will provide you with several examples of publicly available biological datasets and problems.
+I will provide you with several examples of publicly available biological datasets and problems (https://github.com/stanleyn/Comp790-166-Comp-Bio/blob/main/Datasets.md).
 Half-way through the semester, you will submit your project proposal and present your idea to the class.
 The proposal will be a short document describing 1) The problem 2) A background on other people's attempts to solve this problem and 3) A background on your idea of a solution and 4) the data you will use to test your method.
 At the end of the semester you will write a short paper explaining your method and results and present your results.

 ## Grading
  Grading will be based on the following